Romilj012/Kubernetes-Tutorial/2-operators/operators.md

 Operators

-- they are something that are used to bundle package and manage your kubernetes controller and most likely it deals with custom kbernetes controller
+- they are something that are used to bundle package and manage your kubernetes controller and most likely it deals with custom kubernetes controller

 - example- istio operator - its purpose is to bundle the istio resource and to manage the istio resources that is isitio deployment, config maps, secrets all will be bundeled into a package and managed using kubernetes operators